vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-valvular-heart-disease.md

 ## Management

 - Acute severe AR
-    - Prompt surgical repair
+    - Page cardiac surgery for urgent surgical repair
     - Vasodilators such as nitroprusside and diuretics can be used to stabilize patient
+    - Though pts with aortic dissection are often treated with beta blockers, these should be used with caution if there is concomitant severe AR as it may block compensatory tachycardia and lead to marked hypotension
 - Chronic severe AR
     - Medical management
         - Early symptoms of exercise intolerance can be treated with diuretics
         - Systolic BP should also be controlled with goal SBP \< 140 in chronic AR

 - Repeat imaging should be performed 3-6 month to assess for depressed LVEF or LV dilation